Asker Municipality (1838–2020)

-Asker (Asker), properly called Askerbygda in Norwegian, is a district and former municipality in Akershus, Norway.
-From 2020 it is part of the larger administrative municipality Asker, Viken (also known as Greater Asker) in Viken county, together with the traditional Buskerud districts Røyken and Hurum; Asker proper constitutes the northern fourth and is part of the Greater Oslo Region.
-The administrative centre was the town of Asker, which remains so for the new larger municipality.
+Asker (Asker), also called Asker proper (Askerbygda or gamle Asker in Norwegian), is a district and former municipality in Akershus, Norway, located approximately 20km southwest of Oslo.
+From 2020 it is part of the larger administrative municipality Asker (also known as Greater Asker) together with the traditional Buskerud districts Røyken and Hurum; Asker constitutes the northern fourth and is part of the Greater Oslo Region.
+The administrative center was the town of Asker, which remains so for the new larger municipality.
 Asker was established as a parish in the Middle Ages and as a municipality on 1 January 1838.

 History

 Since the Middle Ages, the Asker parish consisted of the later municipalities Asker and Bærum.
-In the 19th century Bærum became the Vestre Bærum and Østre Bærum parish, and Asker and Bærum were also established as separate municipalities.
+In the 19th century, Bærum became the Vestre Bærum and Østre Bærum parish and Asker and Bærum were also established as separate municipalities.

-In 2020, Asker municipality merged with Røyken and Hurum to form Asker, Viken, a larger administrative region than traditional/geographical Asker.
+In 2020, Asker merged with Røyken and Hurum to form Asker Municipality, a larger administrative region than traditional/geographical Asker.
+The newly-formed Asker Municipality was made part of Viken County immediately following the 2020 merge.
+However, Viken dissolved on 1 January 2024, returning Asker (with the addition of Røyken and Hurum) to the county of Akershus.